worldline-spain/flutter_votlin_app/flutter_votlin_app/README.md

-# Scoped model branch (multiple packages)
+# Stream builder branch (multiple packages)
 In this branch, the domain and data packages are equivalent to other branches implemented with multiple packages architecture, and they are not affected by scoped model implementation.
-In the app package, we have used the [scoped model library](https://pub.dartlang.org/packages/scoped_model)
+In the app package, we have used the [stream builder](https://www.youtube.com/watch?v=MkKEWHfy99Y), in combination with [rxdart behavior subjects](https://pub.dartlang.org/packages/rxdart)

-Scoped model library is built on top of [Inherited Widget](https://www.youtube.com/watch?v=Zbm3hjPjQMk) that is a way of doing databinding in Flutter.
+With this combination, we can implement some kind of MVVM pattern.

-We have defined a abstraction [here](lib/app/core/scoped_model) to ensure that we override initState and dispose methods.
+We have defined a abstraction [here](lib/app/core/stream_builder) to reduce boilerplate.

 ### UI
 For every screen we create a package under [ui package](lib/app/ui).
 The name of package should have the name of the implemented feature, that can be composed using different screens.

 For every screen, we create 3 files:
-- <screen_name>_screen.dart: Contains a Stateful Widget, based in scoped model pattern.
+- <screen_name>_screen.dart: Contains a Stateful Widget, based in stream builder pattern.
 - <screen_name>_widgets.dart: Contains widgets that are only used in this screen
-- <screen_name>_model.dart: Contains the scoped model related to the screen.
+- <screen_name>_model.dart: Contains the ui model related to the screen.

 #### Screen
-In the screen file, we use the scoped model pattern
-We create the stateful widget as usual, but we add inheritance from our widget based in scoped model:
+In the screen file, we use stream builder to react to ui model changes We create the stateful widget as usual, but we add inheritance from our widget based in stream builder:
 ```
-class _TalkDetailScreenState extends BaseScopedModelState<TalkDetailScreen> {
+class _TalksScreenState extends StreamBuilderState<TalksScreen> {
 ```
 With the above line, we are forced to override some methods, so we can focus designing the screen and reduce the boiler plate code that is identical in every screen.

-Basically, the idea is create a instance of the scoped model, execute a initial method in onInitState (equivalent to initState), and react in build to the view state.
+Basically, the idea is create a instance of the ui model, execute a initial method in onInitState (equivalent to initState), and react in build to the ui model state.
+To listen changes from ui model state, we create a stream.

+Widget is subscribed to the stream, so every time we update the ui model stream, stream builder apply the changes.
-Depending on the view state, show one widget or another.
+Depending on the ui model state, show one widget or another.

 #### Widgets
 All widgets should be independent of the architecture when is possible.